Authentication

 Strategy Env Toggle How It Works

-Password AUTH_PASSWORD_ENABLED User registers with username + email + password.
+Password AUTH_PASSWORD_ENABLED User registers with username + password (email optional when AUTH_PASSWORD_REQUIRE_EMAIL=false).
 Logs in with username/email + password.

 Email Code AUTH_EMAIL_CODE_ENABLED User enters email, receives a 6-digit code, submits it.
 Creates an account automatically if one doesn’t exist.